Freezing Peppers For Long Term Storage

 Freezing Hot Peppers

-Yes, the preferred method of freezing most hot peppers is to leave them whole.
-Here is the simple guide to freezing small hot peppers.
+Our preferred method for freezing most hot peppers is to leave them whole.
+Here is a simple guide to freezing small hot peppers:

 Again, labeling bags with the date before freezing is always a good idea.
 It can be easy to forget which bag was frozen first.
 By labeling, you can always use the oldest peppers first.